>> more news

 Telecentre Europe extended it to the European level, to get new computer users online by helping them to get through the doors of their local ICT learning centres, enabling the staff to build people’s confidence to move on into a more structured learning.
-Since its take-off in 2010, the Get Online Week campaign has reached more than 600.000 Europeans in more than 20.000 learning centres across Europe.
-Thanks to the campaign, more than 100.000 people have use the Internet for the very first time.
+Since its take-off in 2010, the Get Online Week campaign has reached more than 900.000 Europeans in more than 20.000 learning centres across Europe.
+Thanks to the campaign, more than 150.000 people have used the Internet for the very first time.

-Among the earliest and staunchest supporters of the European Get Online Week is Telecentre.org Foundation, one of the founders of Telecentre Europe.
-To this day, the Foundation continues to lend support in various ways, including engaging its global community to expand Get Online Week and bring it to other regions like Africa and the Middle East.
+Among the earliest and staunchest supporters of the European Get Online Week was Telecentre.org Foundation, one of the founders of Telecentre Europe.
+The Foundation lent support in various ways, including engaging its global community to expand Get Online Week and bring it to other regions like Africa and the Middle East.

 If you are interested to learn more about the campaign, or how you can get involved, please contact us.